FBI says it's conducting a 'court-authorized' search of Rep. Henry Cuellar's Texas home – KION546

 The Federal Bureau of Investigation said in a statement Wednesday evening that it is doing a “court-authorized” search of the Texas home of Rep. Henry Cuellar.

+The FBI also searched a second building housing his campaign office, CNN has learned.

-“The FBI was present in the vicinity of Windridge Drive and Estate Drive in Laredo conducting court-authorized law enforcement activity,” the FBI said in a statement.
+“The FBI was present in the vicinity of Windridge Drive and Estate Drive in Laredo conducting court-authorized law enforcement activity,” a spokesperson for the FBI said in a statement.
 “The FBI cannot provide further comment on an ongoing investigation.”

 A spokesperson for Cuellar told CNN that “Congressman Cuellar will fully cooperate in any investigation.
 He is committed to ensuring that justice and the law are upheld.”